CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/core_runtime_comprehension_report.md

 ## 6. Contribution to PRDMasterPlan.md

-The `OpenEchoSystem.Core.xRuntime` module is a fundamental building block for the OpenEchoSystem.Core framework.
+The `ConsmicLexicon.Foundation.xRuntime` module is a fundamental building block for the ConsmicLexicon.Foundation framework.
 Its robust type parsing, comparison, and utility functions directly contribute to the project's foundational high-level acceptance tests outlined in PRDMasterPlan.md by ensuring:

 *   **Data Integrity and Reliability:** The `TypeHelpers.ParseToObject` method is crucial for safely converting dynamic input (e.g., from configuration, APIs, or data stores) into strongly-typed objects.
 Its comprehensive error handling ensures that invalid data is caught early, preventing runtime crashes and maintaining data integrity, which is a key acceptance criterion for system stability.
 *   **Code Quality and Maintainability:** The `GenericComparer<TData>` and `IComparableExtensions` provide reusable, generic solutions for common comparison tasks.
 This promotes cleaner, more concise code throughout the framework, reducing duplication and improving maintainability, directly supporting the code quality goals in the PRDMasterPlan.md.